A simple family recipe for potato gratin, a lighter version of a Gratin Dauphinois with no cream and just as delicious. Try it and see!

 Grams or Ounces = Same Language

-As baking in France and in the UK (and rest of Europe) is measured in metric GRAMS (millilitres and kilos), the recipes here on the blog and in both my books are also given in grams.
+As baking in France and in the UK (and rest of Europe) is measured in metric GRAMS (millilitres and kilos), all the recipes here on the blog and in both my books are also given in grams.

 However, if you’re used to baking with imperial OUNCES (fluid ounces and pounds), it’s so easy to change weight measurements with digital kitchen scales by a simple tap on the UNIT button.